RobbeHeirman/GildedRose-Conundra/PLAN.md

 ## Step8: Covering some lose ends
 the following things still bother me
 - We select our strategies in ever iteration.
-While those can actually be selected once
+While those can actually be selected once.
+DONE
 - Our logic has been split out but all our tests still test the Gilded Rose.
 They should be moved to there own units.
 - The pre-conditions of the item is tightly coupled with the GildedRose and should be moved
 - Don't forget to implement the new request :P